Rinaldo845/Rinaldo845/README.md

  # Welcome!

-- 👋 Hello guys,  I’m Rinaldo.
+-  Hello guys,  I’m Rinaldo.
 Living in Sao Paulo, Brazil.
-- 👀 I’m interested Front-End Developer!
+-  I have a degree in Systems Analisys and Development.
-- 🌱 I’m currently learning more about Front-End Developer.
+-  I’m interested Front-End Developer.
-- 💞️ I’m looking a new job.
+-  I’m currently learning more about Front-End Developer.

 ## About me